You’ve got questions…we’ve got answers.

 HOW ARE DRAGONS PROGRAMS DIFFERENT FROM OTHER PROGRAMS?

-Dragons programs help participants build an in-depth understanding of place while uncovering a more profound sense of self.
+Dragons programs are immersion trips that help participants build an in-depth understanding of place while uncovering a more profound sense of self.
 By selecting only the most qualified and experienced instructors and keeping our groups small, we maintain a level of intimacy and instruction that is unsurpassed in the industry.

 We also carefully construct each program from the ground up.
 We do not subcontract programs to tour operators, and we do not run pre-packaged programs that can be run in multiple sessions.
 Every Dragons program is a unique learning adventure that is carefully stewarded by a dedicated administrative team, and takes maximum advantage of the unique character of the group and place, as well as the strengths of our instructors.